sakshi4719/ai-powered-behavioral-analysis/README.md

 - Run `data-preprocessing.ipynb`.
 This script will perform sentiment analysis, calculate risk levels, and save the results in `distribution_of_posts.csv`.
 - Run `crisis-geoloc-mapping.ipynb`.
 This script will extract locations, geocode them, and generate `crisis_heatmap.html` and `ner_extracted_location.csv`.
 - Open `crisis_heatmap.html` in your web browser to view the heatmap.

-**Future Scope**
-- This project can be extended to add slang and censored words that come up due to social media censoring.
-- A pipeline can also be implemented for continuous tracking and trend forecasting over multiple social media platforms.
-- Fine-tune a BERT model on crisis-related labeled data to improve accuracy.
-- Experiment with RoBERTa/ DistilBERT which are pre-trained on mental health datasets.
-- Make a comprehensive list of crisi terms so the BERT model can perform better.